 - Developing fatty liver

 - High blood pressure

 - Heart disease

-There are multiple other conditions such as low blood pressure, depression, lack of good quality sleep or hormonal issues that could result in fatigue during the day.
+Several conditions like low blood pressure, depression, lack of good quality sleep or hormonal issues that could result in fatigue during the day.

-There are basic things that you could do to prevent apnea at night, for instance, avoiding smoking and alcohol intake at night, regular exercise, maintaining a comfortable weight, not eating large amounts of foods after 7 PM and elevating the back of the bed.
+The following changes might help you to prevent apnea, for instance, avoiding smoking and alcohol intake at night, regular exercise, maintaining a comfortable weight, not eating large amounts of foods after 7 PM, and elevating the back of the bed.